Viphor/paul-bot/CONTRIBUTING.md

 You obviously need to create a Discord bot to get a token.

 You must create a database if you want to run the bot locally.
 You can use https://www.elephantsql.com/ for that.
-Once you have the database, run `paul/data/schema.psql` on that database to create the necessay database schema.
+Once you have the database, run `paul/data/schema.psql` on that database to create the necessary database schema.
 ```sh
 $ psql -h hostname -d databasename -U username -f paul/data/schema.psql
 ```